The D&D Vortex: Production

 This episode features William Shatner (Star Trek, T. J. Hooker, Boston Legal), who was approached to appear on the show "several years back", a producer commented on his appearance "For one reason or another it didn’t quite work out, whether it was scheduling or whatever.
 But this time, coming into the final season, we knew we had a wish list of people we still wanted to be part of the show, and [Shatner] was at the top of our wish list.
 So we reached out to him again, I got on the phone and chatted with him about what we were thinking about for the episode — at that point we didn’t have a script — but I think he felt like he wanted to be a part of this before it came to an end.
 I think what changed going into the final season is that he knows [series co-star] Kaley [Cuoco] from doing [Priceline] commercials together and they're friendly.
 When I got on the phone, one of the things he asked was, 'Will I get to play a scene with Kaley?'"

 Reception

 Ratings

 The episode was watched live by 13.48 million viewers, during its original broadcast.

 Critical response

 Vulture gave praise to the episode saying; "And this is the kind of episode I’d hoped we’d see in this run up to the series finale.
 Wheaton playing this 'delightfully evil' version of himself for the last decade has been pure fun, and the often contentious frienemyship between him and Sheldon is right up there with the other best Sheldon relationship on the show, the one with Penny.
-Both are based on great chemistry amongst all the actors involved, and the fact that Delightfully Evil Wil and Penny are the among the only people who can really go toe-to-toe with Sheldon."
+Both are based on great chemistry amongst all the actors involved, and the fact that Delightfully Evil Wil and Penny are among the only people who can really go toe-to-toe with Sheldon."